Scientific Machine Learning of Chaotic Systems Learns Reduced-Order Equations for Neural Populations

-We next present a second example of the PEM-UDE method being fit to a chaotic system, with two important differences compared to the R\"{o}ssler system.
-First, this example is one of a physically realized electrical circuit, with the circuit diagram shown in Fig. \ref{fig:3}a, and the parameters for the physical circuit (as described in \cite{sprott2022}) given in \ref{tab:ppparams}.
-Conceptually, this offers a transition from the idealized chaotic dynamics of the previous system to more real-world applications, as observing chaos in electrical circuits has practical implications \cite{kuznetsov2023}.
-To extend our method further, we create a second challenge -- adding a noisy observation to one of the circuit components ($V_1$, denoted by the red box shown in Fig. \ref{fig:3}a).
-The true equations for this system are given in \ref{eq:ppcirc}, with the dimensionless form used in this example given by \ref{eq:ppbase}.
-In this section, we assume there is an unknown faulty observation of the first state $x$, such that there is noise around the observation at 5x the magnitude of the true signal (shown in Fig. \ref{fig:3}b).
-This creates a difficulty for the PEM-UDE fit: the true dynamics (Fig. \ref{fig:3}c) are now masked by a significant amount of noise that grossly distorts the shape of the attractor being fit (Fig. \ref{fig:3}d).
+We next present a second example of the PEM-UDE method being fit to a chaotic system, with two important differences from the R\"{o}ssler system.
+First, this example is a physically realized electrical circuit, with the circuit diagram shown in Fig.~\ref{fig:3}a and the parameters for the physical circuit (as described in Ref.~\cite{sprott2022}) given in Table~\ref{tab:ppparams}.
+The move from the idealized chaotic dynamics of the previous system to a real-world circuit also has practical relevance, since chaos in electrical circuits has applications of its own \cite{kuznetsov2023}.
+Second, we add a noisy observation to one of the circuit components ($V_1$, denoted by the blue box in Fig.~\ref{fig:3}a).
+The true equations for this system are given in Eq.~\eqref{eq:ppcirc}, with the dimensionless form used in this example given by Eq.~\eqref{eq:ppbase}.
+In this section, we assume there is an unknown faulty observation of the first state $x$, such that the noise around the observation is $5\times$ the magnitude of the true signal (Fig.~\ref{fig:3}b).
+This creates a difficulty for the PEM-UDE fit: the true dynamics (Fig.~\ref{fig:3}c) are now masked by enough noise to distort the shape of the attractor being fit (Fig.~\ref{fig:3}d).